-We love that tart, unique taste of rhubarb here and one of my most popular posts are Rhubarb Dream Bars.
+We love that tart, unique taste of rhubarb here and one of my most popular posts is Rhubarb Dream Bars.
 I have also made Rhubarb Strawberry Cobbler, Super Easy Rhubarb Tarts, Old Fashioned Rhubarb Loaf, Rhubarb Strawberry Crisp, Rhubarb Strawberry Sour Cream Pie, Rhubarb Lemonade, Rhubarb Ginger Granola Parfaits, and Strawberry Rhubarb Compote.

 Tangy and not too sweet is how I like my margaritas!
 These have the perfect proportions of tequila, lime, Cointreau and rhubarb syrup.
 I think traditionally you are to use Triple Sec but heck, let’s change this up!
 If they are not sweet enough for you just add in another splash of rhubarb syrup, make them to how you like them.
 Don’t forget that lovely salty rim.